SeisComP/seiscomp/doc/base/concepts/configuration.rst

 =====

 This chapter describes the configuration of a processing system and how all the pieces gear into each other.
-It will cover application specific configuration, inventory (station metadata) and application station bindings.
+It will cover module specific configuration, inventory (station metadata) and module station bindings.

 Overview